Devaramadugula

-Devaramadugula is a village in Y. Ramavaram Mandal, East Godavari district in the state of Andhra Pradesh in India.
+Devaramadugula is a village in Y. Ramavaram Mandal, Polavaram district in the state of Andhra Pradesh in India.

 Demographics

 As of the 2011 India census, the village had a population of 591, out of which 331 were male and 260 were female.
 Nine percent of the population consisted of children below 6 years of age.
 The literacy rate of the village is 49%.